indiesquidge/squidgefiles/README.md

 gpg --list-secret-keys --keyid-format LONG
 ```

-Export your personal key to a file called `personal.asc`.
-Then send this file to
+Export your personal secret key to a file called `personal.asc`.
+Then send this file
-your other computer.
+to your other computer.

 ```
 gpg --export-secret-keys --armor --output "personal.asc"